Provisional government of the Republic of China (1912–1913): Establishment of government

 There were additional appointments, such as Hu Hanmin as the Secretary of the President, Song Jiaoren as the Director-general of Law-making, and Huang Fusheng as the Director-general of Printing.
 The speaker of the Provisional Senate was Lin Sen.

 Northern transition

 Dong'anmen Gate incident

-The revolutionaries were trying to lure Yuan Shikai to the south.
-By making Yuan the president of the southern Nanjing-based provisional government, he would have to give up his military power base in the north.
-In February 1912, troops were looting shops and stealing from rich commercial areas.
+From the beginning, revolutionaries tried to lure Yuan Shikai to the south: by making Yuan the president of the southern Nanjing-based provisional government, he would give up his military power base in the north, however.
+In February 1912, troops looted shops and stole from rich commercial areas in Peiping.
 They then burned down the Dong'anmen gate (東安門) on the wall surrounding the Imperial City.
 Thousands of people were killed.
-This mutiny was actually ordered by Yuan and Cao Kun.
-Yuan intimidated the revolutionaries and made it clear that the new government would have to go to him in Beijing, he was not going to the south.
-This was an excuse to move the capital of the new republic from Nanjing back to Beijing.
+This mutiny was actually ordered by Yuan and Cao Kun; by doing so, they meant to intimidate the revolutionaries and made it clear that the new government would have to go to him in Beijing—he was not going to the south.
+This was also an excuse to move the capital of the new republic from Nanjing back to Beijing.